Mark Twain famously said "Buy land. They're not making it anymore." However, in many cases, it's not that simple.

 In the “Sanity Check” phase, AcreTrader looks at the prices associated with the farm, the potential problems with it, and the probability that the farm will pass the second and third stages of valuation.

 This stage mainly focuses on the “context” of the property.
 Looking at external factors such as the area that the land is located in and the people who live there are the main variables in this step of valuation.
-AcreTrader breaks this stage down into 6 main parts: area diligence, manager calls, tenant calls, comparable sales, government database data, and on-ground visit.
+AcreTrader breaks this stage down into 6 main parts: area diligence, manager calls, tenant calls, comparable sales, government database data, and on-ground visits.

 Over the past 20 years, US farmlands have posted an 11.5% average annual return making it a top-performing real estate class.
 This would make an investment of $10,000 in 1990 worth $199,700 today according to a calculator on AcreTrader's site.